Dissolved Oxygen

 Click here to view our Monitoring Dissolved Oxygen in High-Pressure Boiler Systems & Feedwater application overview article.

 DO in natural waters comes from atmospheric oxygen and daytime photosynthesis by aquatic plants, turning CO2 into O2.
 Air pressure and water temperature affect how much O2 can be absorbed from the atmosphere as well as the action of water movement, turbulence and wind.
-DO is used up in natural waters by fish through their gills as well as by microorganisms as they feed on contaminants and pollutants, e.g. decomposition of organic matter1.
+DO is used up in natural waters by fish through their gills as well as by microorganisms as they feed on contaminants and pollutants, e.g. decomposition of organic matter (Francis-Floyd, 2003).
+The action of the above mechanisms results in a continuously shifting equilibrium.

 The amount of dissolved oxygen needed to support aquatic life varies between species.
 In seawater, bottom feeders, shellfish and worms require only 1 - 6 ppm O2.
 Only a few fish and aquatic insects can survive with less than 4 ppm O2.
 Shallow water fish require typically between 4 - 15 ppm.
-Sufficient DO will also aid in the natural decomposition of organic matter, where too low DO levels may result in the build up of organic matter.

 Waste treatment plants that employ aerobic digestion must maintain a level of at least 2 ppm dissolved oxygen.